Journey to Lansdowne

 The next morning we started packing our stuff as we had to start from Lansdowne and reach Kotdwar to catch the 3 o clock train.
 I suddenly remembered that I have not collected any pine cones during the trip (I planned to bring some and decorate them in my living room) and so I rushed out and brought a couple of them.

 We booked the same cab that we had taken for Tarakeshwar Mandir.
 Since we only had an hour in hand, we could not visit the Siddhbali temple in Kotdwar which the driver was insisting us to.
 I thought this probably indicated that we could visit this beautiful place again, as Kotdwar still remains unexplored.
-The beautiful memories and the lovely pictures captured of Lansdowne remained etched in my mind for many weeks after that.
-Even while writing this piece, I could still feel the serene beauty of Lansdowne.
+The beautiful memories and the lovely pictures remained etched in my mind for many weeks after that.
+Even while writing this piece, I could still feel the serene beauty of this place.
 It is a place you would want to visit again and again.

 How to reach Lansdowne?